xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 `DynamicParam {<statement-list>}`

-In the statement list, use an `If` statement to specify the conditions under which the parameter is available in the function.
+In the statement list, use an `if` statement to specify the conditions under which the parameter is available in the function.

 Use the `New-Object` cmdlet to create a